 - Amazon SES is one of the most cost-effective ways to send large volumes of email (see their pricing page to figure out your particular scenario).
 The unofficial Delicious Brains plugin is probably the best way to integrate it.

-- Mailgun is free if you’re sending less than 10,000 emails per month.
-Their plugin) is fairly well-reviewed.
+- Mailgun is free if you’re sending less than 625 emails per month (you may find older sources saying 10,000, but that was changed in January 2020).
+Their plugin is fairly well-reviewed.

 - Mandrill is Mailchimp’s “transactional” email service, and is priced by “block” of 25,000 emails.
 You have to buy a minimum of one block at $20.
 Their plugin is fairly well-reviewed.